hmcts/document-viewer-webcomponent/README.md

 For example:
 ```
-import { HmctsEmViewerUiModule } from 'hmcts-annotation-ui-lib';
+import { HmctsEmViewerUiModule } from 'annotation-ui-lib';

 @NgModule({
   imports: [